egmontmika/egmontmika.com/content/blog/love-overcomes-fear.md

 title = "Love Versus Fear"
 date = "2017-01-04T22:44:14Z"
 image = "love overcomes fear.jpg"
-draft = true
 +++
-Fear and love don't match.
+Love and fear don't match.

-One primary characteristic of virtually all religious systems around the world is fear: fear of judgment, fear of curses, fear of hell, fear of punishment, fear of failing - communicated and held up by some sort of religious authority.
+One primary characteristic of virtually all religious systems around the world is fear: fear of judgment, fear of curses, fear of hell, fear of punishment, fear of failing - communicated and held up by some sort of religious authority or system.

 Sadly, this also can be found within Christianity.